Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: -ray absorption in the extended envelope

 \section{$\gamma$-ray absorption in the extended envelope}

 Emission of gamma-rays through the decay of neutral pions accompany the production of high energy neutrinos.
-If the gamma-rays manage to escape they will be degraded by $\gamma \gamma$ interactions, and the gamma-ray flux will be detected in the sub-TeV range (e.g., \citealt{Cellietal2017}; \citealt{Capanemaetal2020}).
+If the gamma-rays manage to escape they will be degraded by interaction with matter in their surroundings, and the gamma-ray flux will be detected in the sub-TeV range (e.g., \citealt{Cellietal2017}; \citealt{Capanemaetal2020}).
 Analysis of the pion production in $\rm pp$ and $\rm p\gamma$ interactions indicates that the energy fluxes of gamma-rays and neutrinos should be similar (e.g., \citealt{Muraseetal2013}; \citealt{MuraseWaxman2016}; \citealt{Capanemaetal2020}).
 The isotropic diffused gamma-ray background measured by the Fermi telescope \citep{Ackermannetal2015}, however, is much lower than the neutrino flux suggested by the IceCube data.

 \cite{Muraseetal2016} find that if the IceCube neutrinos have a photohadronic origin then the sources are expected to be opaque to 1-100 GeV gamma-rays.
 For $E_{\rm \gamma}\simeq 1$ GeV the basic process leading to gamma-ray absorption is the formation of $e^{+}e^{-}$ pairs.
 In the ionized envelope gas the opacity due to pair production is \citep{GinzburgSyrovatskii1964}